 Back to the preboarding: It may also be a good idea to appoint a “Buddy” (or perhaps even two – one with a focus on the social and one with a focus on the professional) who, before the first day, contacts as well as welcomes the future colleague and allows for the opportunity for questions – including those, they might not want to ask the hiring committee or their future boss.

 If you want to ensure that the future employee is equipped as well as possible, consider looking at a digital learning process.
 Here you can create a universe that takes new people by the hand and lets them into the new world, where they can get to know the company through gamification among other things.

 You can read more about preboarding on our blog here, where you can get tips and guidance on different subjects on preboarding.
-You can also visit our page with cases from our customers and see how they have worked with challenges such as preboarding.
+You can also read how Arbejdernes Landsbank, one of Denmarks biggest banks, has worked with preboarding through a digital learning process.

 Regardless of how you approach the task, preboarding is a link in the chain, which is often underestimated or rather ignored, and it is a bit like getting into a car on the way to an important meeting without being sure that there is enough petrol on the car.
 You may arrive safely, but if something goes wrong, there is a high risk that you will be delayed and that the price of skipping the trip to the petrol station will be high.

 Preboarding – important to remember:

 Remember that the onboarding of a new employee begins before they enter through the door for their first day of work.

 Make sure that the “soft” things are in place.
 Appoint a buddy or two who can guide the prospective employee and answer questions one doesn’t necessarily want to ask one’s future boss.